Allen's Center Hammer Percussion Revolvers

 - Third type: Same as the second type however with the side-plate screw now entering from the left side.
 These revolvers don’t have any barrel markings and have been produced in the E. Allen & Co era, probably with left-over stock from the Allen & Wheelock era.
 Furthermore, the 3rd types have a 4 digit serial number starting with 2001.

 A further distinction can be made by the type of action.
-Early models have the so-called hinge pawl type action while later models have a classic simplified action.
-This is valid for both the Army and the Navy models.
+Early models have the so-called hinge pawl type action while later models have a simplified action where the operating hand is connected directly to the hammer.
+This simplified action wasn’t as smooth as the early action, but was much easier and cheaper to manufacture.

 This revolver is a first type having the cylinder nipples entering from the inside of the chambers.
 It also has the early type action, the so called hinge pawl type.
 The revolver is in a perfect state of conservation and I think that it has never been fired.